alejandroschuler/r4ds-courses/lectures/2-data-transformation.md

 # … with 389,912 more rows
 ```

-- the result has the summary value for each unique combination of the grouping variables
+- The result has the summary value for each unique combination of the grouping variables

 Computing the number of rows in each group
 =====================================================================
 - The `n()` function counts the number of rows in each group:

 ```r
 gtex_data %>%